rafidalwahid/next.js_project_management/codebase-problems.md

 2. **Missing Dashboard Analytics**: The analytics tabs in the dashboards contain placeholder content rather than actual data visualization.

-3. **Inconsistent Dashboard Data**: The dashboard statistics API doesn't properly filter data based on user roles and permissions.

-4. **Dashboard Integration with Permission System**: The dashboard doesn't properly integrate with the new dynamic role-permission system.
+3. ✅ **Fixed Dashboard Permission Integration**:
+   - Updated dashboard statistics API to use permission-based filtering instead of role-based filtering
+   - Modified the dashboard components to properly use the dynamic permission system
+   - Ensured consistent permission checks between frontend and backend

 ## 5. Service Worker and Offline Functionality Issues